KristinaRiemer/MassResponseToTemp/DataLocation.md

 * Be able to plot mass and temperature for one species (_P. maniculatus_) **FINISHED 6/20/14** in NMNHSearchforData.r
 * Be able to plot mass and temperature for all relevant species from NMNH dataset
-    - Determine which species are relevant: have 100+ specimens, each specimen has mass, each species has sufficient spatial (most of US) and temporal (50+ years) range
+    - Determine which species are relevant: have 100+ specimens, each specimen has mass, each specimen in US (only have temperature data for US), each species has sufficient spatial (most of US) and temporal (50+ years) range
     - Create a function for one species mass-temperature code
     - Run each of the relevant species through the function to produce mass-temperature relationships for each